Eid al Adha 2019

 “Their meat will not reach Allah, nor will their blood, but what reaches Him is piety from you.
 Thus have We subjected them to you that you may glorify Allah for that [to] which He has guided you; and give good tidings to the doers of good.”
 (Surah Hajj:37)

 The first 10 days preceding Eid al Azha have great significance as they are meant to motivate and encourage Muslims for Eid.
 A Muslim must do maximum Ibadat in these days and then as an expression of reward, one celebrates Eid al Adha.
+This Eid is mostly celebrated the first two days and often three days in some households.
+People plan gatherings as a way to celebrate the occasion together with their loved ones.

 Please visit Hajj Featured page by IslamicFinder to know more about Hajj And Eid al Adha: